webuhu/elixir_nix_example/README.md

 > Example repo to show off how I use Nix as build environment for Elixir / Phoenix projects.
 > Important Nix stuff is located within `default.nix` & `pkg/` folder.

-> ALERT!
-Currently there is a lot of work in progress!

 ## Setup

 This repo provides an easy environment setup by the usage of [Nix](https://nixos.org).